vmware-tanzu/pinniped/doc/contributing.md

 1. See below for how to [build the code](#building).
 1. See below for how to [run the tests](#testing).

+## Meeting with the Maintainers

+The maintainers aspire to hold a video conference every other week with the Pinniped community.
+Any community member may request to add topics to the agenda by contacting a [maintainer](../MAINTAINERS.md) in advance, or by attending and raising the topic during time remaining after the agenda is covered.
+Typical agenda items include topics regarding the roadmap, feature requests, bug reports, pull requests, etc.

+These meetings are currently scheduled for the first and third Thursday mornings of each month at 8 AM Pacific Time, using this [Zoom meeting](https://VMware.zoom.us/j/95817013210?pwd=U1NDRjVvck9jNWpXUGFhYmxraWVIUT09&from=msft).
+If the meeting day falls on a US holiday, please consider that occurrence of the meeting to be canceled.

 ## Bugs

 To file a bug report, please first open an